MiraZzle/site-seeker/README.md

 To run the application, you will need Docker installed.

 You can specify custom environment variables in the .env file located at the root of the project.
-By default, the following ports are used:
+By default, the following ports are used for backend:

 ```bash
 BACKEND_PORT=3000